patriciogonzalezvivo/thebookofshaders/08/README.md

 }
 ```

-According to the way we have been drawing shapes this is not exactly what we want.
-Our cross shape is draw in the center of the canvas which correspond to the position ```vec2(0.5)```.
-So before we rotate the space we need to move shape from the `center` to the ```vec2(0.0)``` coordinate, then rotate the space to finally move it back to the original place.
+According to the way we've been drawing shapes, this is not exactly what we want.
+Our cross shape is drawn in the center of the canvas which corresponds to the position ```vec2(0.5)```.
+So, before we rotate the space we need to move shape from the `center` to the ```vec2(0.0)``` coordinate, rotate the space, then finally move it back to the original place.

+____comment the code below to show where you're doing the steps described above____

 <div class="codeAndCanvas" data="cross-rotate.frag"></div>

-Note that we need to multiply the rotation matrix for the position vector to return a rotated vector which in our example is just the original position variable that we are over writing.
+____This paragraph is straight-up impossible to understand and I don't think there's a way to write it well without another example, so consider adding another example or taking this paragraph out (I'm not editing it, so if you leave it in let me know and I'll edit it)____ Note that we need to multiply the rotation matrix for the position vector to return a rotated vector which in our example is just the original position variable that we are over writing.
 If you want to rotate different elements in different proportions you need to “preserve” the original coordinate system by assigning another vector.

-Try the following excersices:
+Try the following exercises:

-* Uncomment line 40 of above code and pay atention to what happens.
+* Uncomment line 42 of above code and pay attention to what happens.

-* Comment the translations before and after the rotations on line 35 and 37 and observe the consecuences.
+* Comment the translations before and after the rotation, on lines 37 and 39, and observe the consequences.

-* Use rotations to improve the animation you simulate in the translation exercise.
+* Use rotations to improve the animation you simulated in the translation exercise.

 ### Scale

-So we saw how matrixes were use to translate and rotate object on space (more precise transform the coordinate system and by that rotate and move them).
-If you have use 3D modeling software or if you have use some push and pop matrix function in processing you will know that also matrixes can be use to scale the size of an object.
+We've seen how matrices are used to translate and rotate objects in space.
+(Or more precisely to transform the coordinate system to rotate and move the objects.)
+If you've used 3D modeling software or the push and pop matrix functions in Processing, you will know that matrices can also be used to scale the size of an object.

 ![](3dscalemat.png)

-Following the previus formula we can understand how to make a 2D scaling matrix.
+Following the previous formula, we can figure out how to make a 2D scaling matrix:

 ```glsl
 mat2 scale(vec2 _scale){